im-sohyeon/Projects_Yonsei/line following/line following.md

 ### 5. Discussions
 > Since the code is made like bang-bang control, the robot does not follow black line naturally.
-> Bang-bang control is a feedback controller which switches abruptly between two states, with realising any element that provides hysteresis.
+> (Bang-bang control is a feedback controller which switches abruptly between two states, with realising any element that provides hysteresis.)
 > How to solve ?
-> Using PID controller to make follwing smoothly.
+> 1. Using PID controller to make follwing smoothly.
-> Implementing/ Installing(?) high quality sensors to identify black line exactly.
+> 2. Implementing/ Installing(?) high quality sensors to identify black line exactly.